Employment Based Immigration

 A Fourth Preference applicant must be the beneficiary of an approved Petition for Amerasian, Widow(er), or Special Immigrant, Form I-360, with the exception of Certain Employees or Former Employees of the U.S. Government Abroad (see number 3 below).
 Labor certification is not required for any of the Certain Special Immigrants subgroups.
-Special Immigrants receive 7.1 percent of the yearly worldwide limit of employment immigration visas.
+Special Immigrants receive 7.1 percent of the yearly worldwide limit of employment visas.

 There are many subgroups within this category:

 - Broadcasters in the U.S. employed by the International Broadcasting Bureau of the Broadcasting Board of Governors or a grantee of such organization

 - Certain Employees or Former Employees of the U.S. Government Abroad – Must use Form DS-1884, Petition To Classify Special Immigrant Under INA 203(b)(4) As An Employee Or Former Employee of the U.S. Government Abroad

 - Certain Former Employees of the Panama Canal Company or Canal Zone Government

 - Certain Former Employees of the U.S. Government in the Panama Canal Zone

 - Certain Former Employees of the Panama Canal Company or Canal Zone Government on April 1st, 1979

 - Iraqi and Afghan interpreters/translators who have worked directly with the United States armed forces or under Chief of Mission authority as a translator/interpreter for a period of at least 12 months and meet requirements.
 This classification has an annual numeric limitation of 50 visas.
 See Special Visas for Iraqi and – Afghan Translators/Interpreters for more information.